 I empathise with other women of my age who are hiding their affliction.
 My partner has really appreciated the effort I am making to change so that both of us can get the sleep we need.
 My goal is in sight, but I still need a snoring mouthpiece that helps the free flow of air while I sleep.
-I would like to believe that SnoreMeds for women is the answer for every women who snores but we all differ.
-I always tell me friends it is like buying underwear, a bit of trial and error before you find the brand which offers you your perfect fit.
+I would like to believe that SnoreMeds for women is the answer for every woman who snores but we all differ.
+I always tell my friends it is like buying underwear, a bit of trial and error before you find the brand which offers you your perfect fit.

 Motivation is a tough one, when it comes to exercising I gather up my friends.
-We all realise we are in a similar situation, so we push, laugh and journey together on our quest for a healthier life.
+We all realise we are in a similar situation, so we push, laugh, and journey together on our quest for a healthier life.